Flamenco/stackeditpro/Features.md

 # Fixes

 ## Scrollable Navigation Bar
-The PageDown buttons are now in a scrollable section of the navigation bar, making them available on narrow-width devices.
+The navigation and formatting buttons are now in a scrollable section of the navigation bar, making them available on narrow-width devices.
 ## IOS
 ### Cut, Copy, Paste, and Select - Fixed On iOS
 In the original StackEdit, you cannot cut, copy, or paste in the Markdown editor while using iOS.
 This is a total PITA, and quite frankly, a dealbreaker.
 Alas, now It works.